MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder-expression-examples.md

      Values greater than or equal to 10 display with a green background, between 1 and 9 display with a blue background, and less than 1 display with a red background.

 -   A different way to get the same functionality uses the **Switch** function.
-The **Switch** function is useful when you have three or more conditions to test.
+The **Switch** function is useful when there are three or more conditions to test.
 The **Switch** function returns the value associated with the first expression in a series that evaluates to true:

     ```
     =Switch(Fields!PctComplete.Value >= 10, "Green", Fields!PctComplete.Value >= 1, "Blue", Fields!PctComplete.Value = 1, "Yellow", Fields!PctComplete.Value <= 0, "Red")